 Mexico CP 22505

-Call for assistance, to allow us to help you arrange flight reservations for your stay.
-Please arrange as far in advance of your admittance as possible.
+Call for assistance, to help arrange flight reservations for your stay.
+If making reservations independently, arrange as far in advance of your admittance as possible.

 - Please attempt to arrange to arrive on a weekday, if possible.

 - Book your flight to San Diego’s Lindbergh International Airport

 - Upon arrival, proceed to Travel Aid Desk near Baggage Claim

 - A CHIPSA driver will meet you with a CHIPSA sign nearby Baggage area

 - Let us know if a wheel chair, oxygen or special care is needed.